kintaroazurachaniago/noda-fw/README.md

 > I think it's enough for creating a small scale project in nodejs.

-If you have a question, You can contact me directly on :
+If you have a question, Please contact me on :
 - [Whatsapp](https://wa.me/+6289633948126)
 - [Facebook](https://facebook.com/kintaro.azura)
 - [Instagram](https://instagram.com/kintaro_azura)